Monday – Friday, 8am - noon and 1:00pm - 5pm

 For patients on one of the HMO/PPO plans to which we belong, our contract requires that we submit insurance forms upon receipt of your co-payment (if required) at the time of the visit.

-For newborn care, we use Scottsdale Healthcare Shea and Osborn Hospitals.
+For newborn care, we use Honor Health Shea Campus.
 If you plan to deliver at another hospital, ask about our arrangement with other pediatricians there.

-For hospitalized care, we use — Scottsdale Healthcare Shea Hospital or Phoenix Children’s Hospital.
+For hospitalized care, we use — Honor Health Shea Hospital or Phoenix Children’s Hospital.

 We recommend that all parents learn CPR and keep the numbers below handy.